xyz2tex/dot2tex/docs/installation_guide.rst

 Users have reported problems using dot2tex with old versions of pyparsing and Graphviz.

-A natural companion to dot2tex is `the dot2texi LaTeX package`_ for embedding graphs directly in your LaTeX source code.
+A natural companion to dot2tex is `the dot2texi LaTeX package <dot2texi_>`_ for embedding graphs directly in your LaTeX source code.

 Dot2tex was developed and tested using Python_ 2.7.